 •Managing projects: staying in touch with subcontractors, emailing reports, using online calendars and calling team leaders informing them of deadlines.

-•Sending a gift card or thank you note to your clients on holidays and anniversaries.
+•Sending gift cards/thank you notes to clients on holidays and anniversaries.

 •Speaking with customer service representatives for tech support, banking issues, etc.